 Mihnet and his clients were hopeful that the board would amend the consent decree and clarify what the term “official capacity” meant for teachers and school board employees.
 Mihnet said that the district claimed the adjustments were “minor clarifications” but his clients saw things differently.

-For more on this story, see the July 14 issue of Navarre Press or subscribe online.
+For more on this story, see the July 14 issue of the Navarre Press or subscribe online.